Clustering.

 $ armada info

 Notice that when forming a cluster, the ship that we joined to is marked as a leader.
-Another important thing is a displayed warning.
-We will cover it below.

 We can now manage services on any ship.
 Let's try it out!!